AlexPetmecky/CustomWorldGeneration/src/main/resources/ReadMe.txt

     NOTE: If you are using the pixel painter [https://alexanthology.com/CustomWorldGen/index.php] - only the FileStructure.json is relevant
     NOTE: The Elevation files and Material files need to have the same name
-    NOTE: This plugin does not currently access negative indecies, the bottom left is at 0,0
+    NOTE: This plugin does not currently access negative indices, the bottom left is at 0,0

     The FileStructure.json file should contain the following It should contain the number of chunks in a single direction contained in a file (it will be assumed to be a square) {FileChunkSize:X}